• Pinterest

 Frame ready to place sailor suit

 After gathering a frame, a piece of foam board, an old pillowcase, my trusty Velcro strips, scissors, a box cutter and some tape, I was ready to go to work.
 Using a ruler, I measured the inside of the frame and cut a piece of foam board to fit the area.
-After placing the foam board inside the frame, I removed it and wrapped the pillowcase tightly around the foam board.
-I taped the foam board in place and then finished the back with a piece of brown paper.
+After placing the foam board inside the frame, I removed it.
+Before wrapping the pillowcase tightly around the foam board, I cut off the crocheted trim.
+Once I had the pillowcase wrapped around the foam board, I taped the foam board in place and then finished the back with a piece of brown paper.

 Placing the shirt on the frame, I used strips of Velcro to attach the shirt to the frame.
 A word of advice: make sure that you have the right pieces of Velcro.
 One is ribbed and the other is more like cotton or smooth fabric.
 I found myself trying to get to pieces of ribbed or two pieces of smooth to affix to each other!
 Silly me!
 To help hold the sleeves in place, I did use straight pins.